ModdingAPIs/CloverAPI/README.md

 ## Credits
 - IngoH - Project lead, maintainer, and developer, also the best player of CloverPit in the world, obviously. 😎
-- pharmacomaniac (a.k.a. zapybibby) - Settings integration
+- pharmacomaniac (a.k.a. zapybibby) - Settings integration, also the 27th best player of CloverPit in the world.
 - Matteo & Lorenzo - The devs of CloverPit!

 Thanks to everyone who provided feedback and helped to test the API!